United Parks as One presents

 Nat Turner Park Overview

-In the 1970s, a group of activists demanded the creation of more green space in the Central Ward of Newark, New Jersey.
-They eventually succeeded in getting a long-unused site developed as a nine-acre park that would be named for Nat Turner to commemorate his fight for freedom for enslaved Africans in the United States.
 A strong, committed partnership of community members, city agencies, local schools, and The Trust for Public Land participated in a sustained engagement process to design the park.
-Through interactive sessions, the community determined that art would be a key feature of the park and identified the evolution of African and African-American music as the theme of the art.
+Through interactive sessions, the community determined that art would be a key feature of the park.
+As a result, participants identified the evolution of African and African-American music as the theme of the art.

 Music, Art & Cultural Expression